qubole/spark-acid/README.md

 This project has the following sbt projects:

 * **shaded-dependencies**: This is an sbt project to create the shaded hive metastore and hive exec jars combined into a fat jar(spark-acid-shaded-dependencies-assembly-0.1.jar referred below).
-This jar has been created already and packaged into the lib folder of acid-datasource as an umanaged dependency.
 This is required due to our dependency on Hive 3 for Hive ACID, and Spark currently only supports Hive 1.2

 To compile and publish shaded dependencies jar: